railslove/cmxl/README.md

 ## Reqirements

-Cmxl is a pure ruby parser and has no gem dependencies.
+Cmxl is a pure ruby parser and has no dependency on native extensions.

-* Ruby 1.9.3 or newer
+* Ruby 1.9.3 or newer (jruby, etc.)

 ## Installation